 Capstone Foster Care needs foster carers in Sheffield.
-We are an independent fostering agency that works with Sheffield City Council which has a mandate that every child, young person, and family achieves their full potential.
+We are an independent fostering agency, recently rated as ‘Outstanding’ by Ofsted, that works with Sheffield City Council which has a mandate that every child, young person, and family achieves their full potential.
 This is reflected in their strategy for children and young people who are in care, who have been adopted, and who are care leavers.

 Its local authority responds to children in crisis and removes them from their homes in drastic circumstances and that is where Capstone comes in.
 We work with the local authority in providing safe and loving homes for these young people.